- Storage costs will increase

 Asset Name Matcher

-² - Bower functionality is for Proxy repositories only.
+² - Bower functionality is for proxy repositories only.

-Prereleases are identified by different criteria for different formats:
+Prereleases are identified differently by format:

 |Format||What is considered prerelease|